Extended Wildlife Tour: Nature unbound – Wildlife encounters in the Carpathians

 Following breakfast with an unforgettable view in the fresh mountain air, we descend from the camp on foot.
 We are picked up for a short off-road drive to Pecineagu Lake, where we embark on an electric raft (weather permitting).
 Upon reaching the other shore, we follow the path through an old beech forest leading up to the Bunea Hide.
 Checking camera traps on the way, we can see who’s been passing by possibly just minutes before.

 Early birds have anew the chance to spot their wild neighbours before the sun is up and shining.
 This day we follow the path around Pecineagu lake, looking for wildlife tracks in the muddy lakebed, the perfect track trap!
 We enjoy a picnic lunch on the lakeside, letting the sun soak us in its warmth.
-Walking further towards Valea Vladului chalet, we are accompanied by the soft murmur of the river as we move deeper into the mountains.
+We are accompanied by the soft murmur of the river as we move deeper into the mountains.
+Keen eyes might spot a variety of birds along the way, including the collared and the red-breasted Flycatcher among others.
+We return to Bunea hide in the afternoon.

 Located at the intersection of forest paths overlooking a small meadow, Bunea is the ideal observation point for wildlife in their natural habitat.
 Dusk time may reveal curious neighbours out for stroll, such as the famous brown bear, red or roe deer, bison, wild boar, and even shy creatures such as the elusive wild cat, wolves, or even lynx if you are very lucky.